Apple unveils new iPhones for faster 5G wireless networks

 The new HomePod Mini will cost almost $100.
 It will integrate Apple's own music service, of course, with Pandora and Amazon's music service in “coming months.”
 Apple didn't mention music-streaming giant Spotify.
 It will be available for sale Nov.
 6 and start shipping the week of Nov.
 16.

-The research firm eMarketer estimates about 58 million people in the U.S. use an Amazon Echo while 26.5 million use a Google Nest speaker and 15 million use a HomePod or speakers sold by other manufactures, including Sonos and Harman Kardon.
+The research firm eMarketer estimates about 58 million people in the U.S. use an Amazon Echo while 26.5 million use a Google Nest speaker.
+Roughtly 15 million use a HomePod or speakers sold by other manufactures, including Sonos and Harman Kardon.